warlo/ginear/README.md

 ### `gin project`

 With `gin project`, you can switch to a different Linear project within your organization.
 This command allows you to change your project context, and Ginear will adapt to the selected project's settings.

+### `gin team`

+The `gin team` command allows you to switch between different teams within your organization.
+When you run `gin team`, Ginear will prompt you to select the team you want to work with from a list of available options.